EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 For this exercise the bins have been generated using **metaWRAP** which uses a combination of the 3 tools above.
 However we have also provided the output of **MetaBAT** for the assembly above.
-The way in which MetaBAT bins contigs together is summarised in Figure 1.
+The way in which MetaBAT bins contigs together is summarised in the figure below.

 |image2|\

-Figure 1.
 MetaBAT workflow (Kang, et al. *PeerJ* 2015).

 |image1|\ The binning step has been run for you.
 To run MetaBAT we executed the following commands (but don't run it now!):